att/netarbiter/nvmf/RoCE_Deployment.md

 ### Tutorials
 - [RoCE v2 Considerations](https://community.mellanox.com/docs/DOC-1451)
-   * Difference between RoCE v1 and RoCE v2: RoCE v2 operates on UDP/IP.
+   * Difference between RoCE v1 and RoCE v2
+      - RoCE v2 runs on UDP/IP.
    * [Resilient RoCE](https://community.mellanox.com/docs/DOC-2499)
       - the ability to send RoCE traffic over a lossy network (a network without flow control enabled), without the need to enable flow control on the network
       - Resilient RoCE is supported on ConnectX-4/Lx adapters and onward on the hardware level.